Show cover for NOVA

 Season 35 Ratings Summary

-The best episode of "NOVA" season 35 is "Secrets of the Samurai Sword", rated 8/10 from 65 user votes.
-It was directed by Doug Hamilton and written by Doug Hamilton.
-"Secrets of the Samurai Sword" aired on 10/9/2007 and is rated 0.1 point(s) higher than the second highest rated, "Ghost in Your Genes".
+"Secrets of the Samurai Sword" is the best rated episode of "NOVA" season 35.
+It scored 8/10 based on 65 votes.
+Directed by Doug Hamilton and written by Doug Hamilton, it aired on 10/9/2007.
+This episode is rated 0.1 points higher than the second-best, "Ghost in Your Genes".

 • Secrets of the Samurai Sword